PlaidWeb/Canimus/feed.md

         * `support`: Indicates that this URL is where a listener may provide financial support to the artist
         * `purchase`: Indicates that this URL is where a listener may obtain a copy of this content
         * `video`: A place to see a music video for this content
+        * `icon`: A small image to represent the link, formatted the same way as it would be in `images`

 * `children`: A list of entities that are contained by this entity.